+System Name: For commercial equipment, include the name of the manufacturer, a unique identifer, such as the model name and/or model number, and the type of system (e.g., fixed, land mobile, radar, earth station, etc.).
+For military equipment, include only one include only one noumenclature and system type.

-- 1. Stage of Review Requested: Indicate the stage of review requested. - 2.
-Purpose of the System: Submit for all stages a summary description of the function of the system or subsystem (e.g., collect and disseminate meteorological data using satellite techniques; transmission of radar data for air traffic control; remote control of ATC radars). - 3.
-Information Transfer Requirement: Submit for all stages the required character, quantities, data rates, and circuit quality/reliability. - 4.
-Estimated Termination Date (where applicable). - 5.
-Estimated Initial Cost of the System: Provide the estimated cost of the radiocommunication system, subsystem, or equipment for which certification is requested.
+1. Stage of Review Requested: Indicate the stage of review requested.

+2. Purpose of the System: Submit for all stages a summary description of the function of the system or subsystem (e.g., collect and disseminate meteorological data using satellite techniques; transmission of radar data for air traffic control; remote control of ATC radars).

+3. Information Transfer Requirement: Submit for all stages the required character, quantities, data rates, and circuit quality/reliability.

+4. Estimated Termination Date (where applicable).

+5. Estimated Initial Cost of the System: Provide the estimated cost of the radiocommunication system, subsystem, or equipment for which certification is requested.
 If multiple units of the system are to be procured, the cost per unit and estimated number of units included in the procurement are to be specified.
 This item is for information to assist NTIA in monitoring the investment by federal agencies in spectrum-dependent systems and technology.
-It is not intended to be a determining factor in system reviews. - 6.
-Target Date: Submit dates on which spectrum-related decisions must be made relative to system planning, development, procurement, and employment. - 7.
-System Relationship and Essentiality: Submit for all stages a statement of the relationship between the proposed system and the function or operation it is intended to support.
-Include a brief statement of the essentiality to the supported function or operation. - 8.
-Replacement Information: Identify the existing system(s) to be replaced by the proposed system, where applicable. - 9.
-Non-Conforming Operations: Submit a justification for any telecommunication system or subsystem for which the proposed operations are not in accordance with the National Table of Frequency Allocations as directed in Section 10.1.1 of this Chapter.
+It is not intended to be a determining factor in system reviews.

+6. Target Date: Submit dates on which spectrum-related decisions must be made relative to system planning, development, procurement, and employment.

+7. System Relationship and Essentiality: Submit for all stages a statement of the relationship between the proposed system and the function or operation it is intended to support.
+Include a brief statement of the essentiality to the supported function or operation.

+8. Replacement Information: Identify the existing system(s) to be replaced by the proposed system, where applicable.

+9. Non-Conforming Operations: Submit a justification for any telecommunication system or subsystem for which the proposed operations are not in accordance with the National Table of Frequency Allocations as directed in Section 10.1.1 of this Chapter.
 The justification should be accompanied by details of how it is feasible to conduct such non-conforming operations on a non-interference basis.
-This information is required for systems or subsystems that will operate in the United States, its possessions, or in space in a manner that is not in complete conformance with the National Table of Frequency Allocations. - 10.
-National Security Emergency and Preparedness Function: A statement as to whether the proposed system, if it becomes operational, will support a NSEP function and require review in accordance with Section 10.1.4 of this Chapter.
+This information is required for systems or subsystems that will operate in the U.S., its possessions, or in space in a manner that is not in complete conformance with the National Table of Frequency Allocations.

+10. National Security Emergency and Preparedness Function: A statement as to whether the proposed system, if it becomes operational, will support a NSEP function and require review in accordance with Section 10.1.4 of this Chapter.